The Official USERN Congress Website

 Oral presentation session 5 –

-Juries: Rudolf Valenta, Paulo R. Bueno, Hans D. Ochs, Carolina Sanchez Aranda, Carl L. Hart
+Juries: Paulo R. Bueno, Hans D. Ochs, Carolina Sanchez Aranda, Carl L. Hart

 Room 4